Naticord/naticord/README.md

 You may submit a feature request using the template in **[Issues](https://github.com/Naticord/naticord/issues)**
 # Credits
-- Discorduserdoccers ([discord.sex](https://discord.sex)): User documentation for Discord (Really useful!)
+- Discorduserdoccers: Unofficial documentation for Discord
-- Discord Messenger: Some design inspiration
+- Discord Messenger: Some design inspiration (Login screen)
-- Tech Stuff: Helping out with some stuff (2FA)
+- Tech Stuff: Helping out with some stuff (2FA backend)